The Old Library and the Book of Kells

 In addition, we would like to direct you to the new iPad app of the Book of Kells, with added functionality and commentary.

-Have you seen the new volume on the Book of Kells by Trinity's Head of Research Collections and Keeper of Manuscripts, Dr Bernard Meehan?
-It's been receiving fantastic reviews.
+Have you seen the volume on the Book of Kells by Trinity's Head of Research Collections and Keeper of Manuscripts, Dr Bernard Meehan?
+It received fantastic reviews.
 Available at all good bookshops or directly from the Library Shop.